Iran starts moving uranium centrifuges to bunker

 Last week Russia began a fresh diplomatic campaign to re-engage Iran in nuclear talks with world powers that stalled in January over Iran's insistence on its right to enrich uranium despite U.N. resolutions calling on it to stop.

-(Additional reporting by Fredrik Dahl in Vienna and Arshad Mohammed in Washington; Writing by Robin Pomeroy; Editing by Mark Heinrich and Cynthia Osterman)
+(Additional reporting by Fredrik Dahl in Vienna; Writing by Robin Pomeroy; Editing by Mark Heinrich)